-All of the streams of Christian renewal have different traditions, customs and guidelines, that arise out of many different theologies.
+All streams of Christian renewal have different traditions, customs and guidelines, that arise out of many different theologies in prayer ministry.

-We want to acquaint you with what might be called the Dunamis Style of Ministry, our understanding of the ways in which we affirm ministry to be done as a part of The Dunamis Project.
+We want to acquaint you with what might be called the Dunamis Style of Prayer Ministry.
+Our understanding of the ways in which we affirm prayer ministry to be done as a part of The Dunamis Project is crucial in the unique personhood of all God’s people, and diligently work to preserve these principals.

-Our style may differ from those with which you are familiar or may have used in other settings.
+Our style of prayer ministry may differ from those with which you are familiar with or may have used in other settings.

 We believe that all of the specifics with which we concern ourselves find themselves grounded and rooted in the same reformed perspective as does our teaching.